sanduhrs/drupal-email_verify/README.txt

 1) disabled
 2) only check the host part (fast and easy)
 3) check the whole address  (more thorough but tricky)

+When $_SERVEUR["HTTP_HOST"] is not set, we use "localhost" for the HELO command.
+Some SMTP servers might (incorrectly) reject us because of that.
+This means user names for those servers will not be checked.
+We should either find out a way to guess a full-fledged host name (but the local host name is often not good because it is a local network name) or offer to set it up in the module settings.

 Contact
 -------